wesleywerner/aliverl/spec.md

 Here is the format of what can be defined in the story definition.

+### What is a GID

+The game tileset is an image composed of many square pictures.
+Starting at top left and moving right (like how you would read a book), the first tile is #1, the second #1, and so forth.
+These are the Graphic ID's of the tiles, also known as a GID.

+### title and description

+These values name and describe your story.

+**example**

+    title = 'in the beginning...'
+    description = 'you awaken to consciousness'

 ### blocklists

-Tile GIDs in this list will block any character from moving onto it, for map tiles and objects, player and AI characters.
+This is a list of GID's that will block any player or AI character from moving onto it.

+**example**

     blocklist = [1, 2, 3]

 ### levels

-List of the levels in this story.
+This is a list of the levels in this storyline.

+**example**

     levels = ['level1.tmx', 'level3.tmx', 'level3.tmx', ]